Dataport/polar/packages/clients/dish/README.md

 One is a hostable HTML page for the public.
 Usually, we do not deliver full pages, but rather components.
 Due to this, it's just that component, but full page width and height.

-The other one is a map that can be embedded in the dish application for internal use and as such is tailered for this specific use case.
+The other one is a map that can be embedded in the dish application for internal use and as such is tailored for this specific use case.

 Add a query parameter, e.g. `?ObjektID=1506`, to the page's URL to initially focus a feature and display its feature information by ObjektID.